Introduction to Energy Homeostasis and Energy Balance

 - The energy lost as energy burned (expenditure)

 As indicated already, the energy content of foods and our energy intake calculation is based on metabolizable energy.
-It means that energy loss in stools and urine has already been taken into account in energy intake analysis.
+It means energy loss in stools and urine has already been considered in energy intake analysis.
 Hence, in people that are in energy balance, energy intake (as metabolizable energy) equals energy expenditure (energy going out).
 The metabolizable energy is available for combustion to yield net energy.

 Net energy is available for performing various tasks in the body.
 These energy-consuming tasks divide into three main categories: